Kowsalyasp/parentkarafmodule/sql readme.md

 ## RowListenerContainer
 The rowListenerContainer listen every time when we add, update or delete a list of rows and it will be stored as a cache every time based on ListenerOrder priority and the list of add, update or delete listener.
 The collection of rows get added, updated, or deleted in their respective tables.
 The above functions listen and get stored as a form of cache.

-## Use Case
-Every Table listens and stored together as a cache.
-As it is in together form we are not able to listen the table when the row gets inserted, updated or deleted.
-So, we set up a listener for each table.
-As for now we can select the particular table and the formed caches in the table as per needs.